 Grapefruit juice: decreased or delayed activation of cyclophosphamide.
-Patients should be advised to avoid grapefruit juice for 48 hours before and on day of cyclophosphamide dose.
+Patients should be advised to avoid

 Docetaxel:

 CYP3A4 Enzyme inducers/inhibitors: in vitro studies suggest that CYP3A inhibitors (such as ketoconazole, ritonavir, clarithromycin and erythromycin) may raise docetaxel levels, whereas CYP3A inducers (such as rifampicin and barbiturates) may reduce docetaxel levels.